-Cabinet of Curiosity Studio was established in London in 2008 by costume designer/textile artist Caroline Collinge and architect Edmond Salter.
+Cabinet of Curiosity Studio was established in 2008 by costume designer/textile artist Caroline Collinge and architect Edmond Salter.
 They are specialists in the paper arts using paper materials and techniques, including paper engineering, origami, collage and paper cuts, to make installations, exhibitions, costumes and illustrations for a diversity of commissions at a variety of scales.
 Cabinet of Curiosity is named after ‘cabinets of curiosities’: the Renaissance ‘wonder rooms’ containing encyclopaedic collections of objects that would tell stories to communicate knowledge and amazement about the world.
 The company seeks to inspire in audiences curiosity through voyages of discovery that ignite the artistic imagination through creative play.

 Caroline Collinge studied theatre design at Wimbledon College of Art and scenography for dance at Trinity Laban Conservatoire of Music and Dance.
 She has designed for dance, opera, audio-visual performance and award winning films that have been shown internationally at festivals such as Cannes and Sundance.
 Caroline has also trained in writing.
 As a member of the Royal Court Theatre young writers' programme, under the tutoridge of playwrights David Eldridge (The Scandalous Lady W) and Simon Stephens (Curious Incident of the Dog in the Night Time), her writing was selected from competition for performance in the Jerwood Space at the Royal Court.
 She then gained further experience in writing and research through selection for a media training course at the BBC within their news department.